 North American Breeding Bird Survey data5 for loggerhead shrike indicate a significant (3.18 % yr-1) range-wide population decline.
-Loggerhead shrike is one of 24 “Common Birds in Steep Decline” – i.e. those that have lost more than 50% of their populations over the past 40 years, but which lack other elevated vulnerability factors that would warrant higher “Watch List” status6 .
-Habitat loss due to succession and human development likely contributed to the initial declines4,7, but continued population declines are outpacing habitat loss in the breeding season suggesting other limiting factors in particular in areas where the species is an obligate migrant4,8.
+Loggerhead shrike is one of Partners in Flight’s 24 “Common Birds in Steep Decline” – i.e. those that have lost more than 50% of their populations over the past 40 years, but which lack other elevated vulnerability factors that would warrant higher “Watch List” status6 .
+Habitat loss due to succession and human development likely contributed to the initial declines4,7, but continued population declines are outpacing habitat loss in the breeding season, suggesting other limiting factors in particular in areas where the species is an obligate migrant4,8.
 Results of a population viability analysis conducted for the critically endangered population of loggerhead shrike in Ontario suggests that over-wintering success of birds in their first year of life is a driver of the population trends9,10.
 Results further indicate that the conservation breeding effort, which is augmenting the wild population, has kept the species from extirpation in this area9,10.

 Understanding sex differences is an important component of both ecological and evolutionary hypotheses.
 The plumage of loggerhead shrikes (Lanius ludovicianus) is sexually monochromatic and therefore individuals cannot reliably be sexed in the in the hand.
 However, based on a method applicable to northern shrike (Lanius excubitor)11,12, it has been shown to be possible to sex at least some populations of adult loggerhead shrike using coloration pattern in the sixth primary wing feather13.
 We have revised this methodology13 to include consideration of a second variable, specifically the extent of pigmentation in the rachis of the sixth primary, which allows reliable identification of sex in the majority of individuals in eastern populations, and tested its application (previously only applied to adult birds) to fledged young of the year.
 The method requires no specialized equipment or costly lab assays, and no measurements are required that would be subject to observer bias.
 Based on our results, the method is easily learned and, once mastered, highly accurate.
-We present detailed instructions on how to sex shrike in the hand using our method, and discuss the wider implications of including sex assessment in future research and conservation efforts for this unique and enigmatic species of conservation concern.
+Here, we present detailed instructions on how to sex shrike in the hand using our method, and discuss the wider implications of including sex assessment in future research and conservation efforts for this unique and enigmatic species of conservation concern.

+PROTOCOL:

 The research protocol presented herein complies with African Lion Safari’s Animal Care Committee guidelines.

-PROTOCOL:

 1. Sexing Loggerhead Shrikes by Color and Patern of the Sixth Primary Wing Feather

-Shrikes can be sexed in hand based on the coloration and pattern in the sixth primary wing feather (P6).
+NOTE: Shrikes can be sexed in hand based on the coloration and pattern in the sixth primary wing feather (P6).
 In brief, the technique requires the observer to visually extrapoloate a line along the lower edge of the primary wing coverts, and then to assess how far the brown extends in the rachis (shaft) through the white portion of the feather visible below the primary coverts.
-A step-by-step description of the method is as follows:

 Hold the bird firmly in the banders grip and carefully extend one wing to allow the sixth primary wing feather to be viewed (Figure 1).
 Do not over-extend as this can cause harm to the bird’s musculature.

 Locate the P6 feather – Loggerhead Shrikes have 10 primary feathers, with the last (10th) being the most distal (outermost) feather and reduced in size compartive to the other 9 primary feathers.
 Unlike the secondary feathers, and with the exception of the reduced 10th primary feather, all primaries have a degree of white coloration.
-It is often easier to count backwards from the 10th primary than to locate the first primary and count forward to locate the P6.
+It may be easier to count backwards from the 10th primary than to locate the first primary and count forward to locate the P6.